 - Gently pat your Rolex dry with a soft cotton cloth.

-Since the bracelet of your Rolex watch is prone to scratches, it will need extra special care.
-To remove scratches from the bracelet of your watch, all you need is a quality polishing cloth.
+Since the bracelet of your Rolex watch is prone to getting dirty and losing its shine, it will need extra special care.
+To help, you need is a quality polishing cloth.
 A good polishing cloth will come pre-soaked in a special liquid made for polishing.
 When removing scratches from the bracelet of your Rolex watch, keep the following in mind:

 - Ensure you only use the polishing cloth on the bracelet and you could damage non-polishable surfaces.